rafaelsoledade/jpmorgan.simplestocks/README.md

 1. Provide working source code that will, for a given stock::

                 a.
                         i.
-Calculate the dividend yield.
-                        ii.
-Calculate the P/E Ratio.
-                        iii.
-Record a trade, with timestamp, quantity of shares, buy or sell indicator and price. iv.
-Calculate Stock Price based on trades recorded in past 15 minutes.
+Given a market price as input, calculate the dividend yield ii.
+Given a market price as input,  calculate the P/E Ratio iii.
+Record a trade, with timestamp, quantity of shares, buy or sell indicator and trade price iv.
+Calculate Volume Weighted Stock Price based on trades in past 15 minutes

                 b.
 Calculate the GBCE All Share Index using the geometric mean of prices for all stocks